-2) Explain in detail how you intend to address the ethical issues flagged, in particular with regard to:
+3) Explain in detail how you intend to address the ethical issues flagged, in particular with regard to:

-- the research objectives (e.g. study of vulnerable populations, cooperation with a Third Country, etc.); - the research methodology (e.g. clinical trials, involvement of children and related information and consent/assent procedures, data protection and privacy issues related to data collected, etc.); - the potential impact of the research (e.g. dual use issues, environmental damage, malevolent use, etc.); - appropriate health and safety procedures conforming to relevant local/national guidelines/legislation for the staff involved; - possible harm to the environment the research might cause (e.g. environmental risks of nanomaterials), and measures that will be taken to mitigate the risks.
+- the research objectives (e.g. study of vulnerable populations, cooperation with a Third Country, etc.); - the research methodology (e.g. clinical trials, involvement of children and related information and consent/assent procedures, data protection and privacy issues related to data collected, etc.); - processing of sensitive personal data; - safeguard of the rights and freedoms of the data subjects/research participants; - the potential impact of the research (e.g. dual use issues, environmental damage, malevolent use, etc.); - appropriate health and safety procedures conforming to relevant local/national guidelines/legislation for the staff involved; - possible harm to the environment the research might cause (e.g. environmental risks of nanomaterials), and measures that will be taken to mitigate the risks.